aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

 Run multiple calculations
 -------------------------

 You should have noticed that the calculations for different lattice parameters are executed serially, although they might perfectly be executed in parallel because their inputs and outputs are not connected in any way.
 In the language of workflows, these calculations are executed in a synchronous (or blocking) way, whereas we would like to have them running *asynchronously* (i.e., in a non-blocking way, to run them in parallel).
 One way to achieve this, is to submit the calculation to the daemon using the ``submit`` function.
 Make a copy of the script ``simple_sync_workflow.py`` that we worked on in the previous section and name it ``simple_submit_workflow.py``.
 To make the new script work asynchronously, simply change the following subset of lines:

 .. code:: python

     from aiida.engine import run

     [...]

     for label, factor in zip(labels, scale_factors):

         [...]

-        results[label] = run(PwCalculation, **inputs)
+        calculations[label] = run(PwCalculation, **inputs)

+    [...]

-    eos = get_eos_data(**{label: result['output_parameters'] for label, result in results.items()})
+    inputs = {label: result['output_parameters'] for label, result in calculations.items()}
+    eos = create_eos_dictionary(**inputs)

     [...]

 replacing them with